Gustav Hellberg

-Gustav Hellberg (born 1967 in Stockholm), is a Swedish visual artist who lives and works in Berlin.
+Gustav Hellberg (born 1967), is a Swedish visual artist who lives and works in Berlin.

 Life and career

-Gustav Hellberg (born 1967, Stockholm) is a Swedish born artist living and working in Berlin.
+Hellberg was born in 1967 in Stockholm, Sweden.
 He has created works in Sweden, Germany, Norway and Spain.

-Hellberg graduated 1998 from Kungl.
-Konsthögskolan, Stockholm with a MFA.
+Hellberg graduated 1998 from the Royal Institute of Art in Stockholm with a MFA.
 He has also studied Aesthetics at Stockholm University.
 In 2000 he moved to Berlin, where he now lives and works.

 Hellberg creates public art, seeking for an interaction between people, artwork and the public space.
 The intervention he’s seeking is a play upon the memories of an actual place.